Note: The links below will

 p.m.
 CST (Nov.
 18 at 3:07 GMT).

-The three-man crew got to try out all their this week.
+new exercise gear this week.
 It's not just for play: Muscles atrophy in

 microgravity, so working out is essential to maintaining good health (even